teghsingh123/ScratchGPT/README.md

 How to use:

-1. Download the code and
+1. Download the code and install packages in requirements.txt

 2. Upload it to any IDE (VSCODE, REPL, etc.)